caseyfw/docker-transmission/README.md

 - `ALLOWED` comma separated whitelist of IP addresses allowed to access the web UI.
 Default: `*` (all IPs).
 - `DOWNLOAD_DIR` the directory in the container to put downloaded files.
 Default: `/downloads`.
 You probably don't want to change this, just volume a directory from your host machine to `/downloads` in the container.
 - `INCOMPLETE_DIR` the directory in the container to put incomplete downloads.
 Default: `/downloads/incomplete`.
+- `CONFIG_DIR` the directory transmission uses to read/store config.
+Default: `/etc/transmission`.
+Setting this, and voluming a `config.json` into the directory allows you to set configuration items that are not present here.
 - `PORT` the BitTorrent port.
 Default: `6881`.
 You probably don't want to change this, just map the port of your choosing to 6881 on the container using the `--publish` argument.
 - `WEB_PORT` the web UI port.
 Default: `9091`.
 You probably don't want to change this, just map the port of your choosing to 9091 on the container using the `--publish` argument.
 - `USERNAME` the web UI username.
 Default: `username`.
 - `PASSWORD` the web UI username.
 Default: `password`.
 - `UID` the user id to run Transmission as.
 Default: `0` (root).
 This is useful for ensuring downloads from Transmission are owned by the correct user.
-You probably want to set this to to `$(uid -u)` which is likely `1000`.
+You probably want to set this to `$(uid -u)` which is likely `1000`.
 See the example below.

 ## Example RaspberryPi usage
 This container is useful for running Transmission on a RaspberryPi.
-Here is a suggested command to start Transmission if you have already installed Docker:
+Here is a suggested command to start Transmission if you have already [installed Docker](https://github.com/umiddelb/armhf/wiki/Get-Docker-up-and-running-on-the-RaspberryPi-(ARMv6)-in-three-steps):

 ```
 docker run --detach \
     --name transmission
     --restart=always \
-    --volume /home/pi/Downloads:/data \
+    --volume /home/pi/Downloads:/downloads \
     --publish 8080:9091 \
     --publish 6881:6881 \
     --env "UID=$(id -u)" \